 Simple English definitions for legal terms

-Read a random definition: maliciously damaging the property of another
+Read a random definition: lord-and-master rule

 Logical positivism is a way of thinking that says statements only have meaning if they can be proven true or false.
 This means that if something cannot be tested or verified, it is not considered meaningful.
 It is different from legal positivism, which is a belief that laws are only valid if they are created by a recognized authority.